Andrew Gutman: Youth and college

 It was speculated by the media that Gutman would sign a homegrown contract with the Chicago Fire once again, but he returned to Indiana for his senior season.
 Ahead of the 2018 NCAA Division I men's soccer season, he was listed on the First-Team Preseason Best XI by Top Drawer Soccer, listed on the Missouri Athletic Club's Hermann Trophy watchlist, and was listed as the second best player in the nation by Top Drawer Soccer, and the best player in the Big Ten by Top Drawer Soccer.

 During Gutman's senior season, he started 23 of 24 matches for the Hoosiers and led the team with 11 goals on the season, despite being a defender.
 He was also second on the team in assists, dishing out nine assists.
 He anchored Indiana's back line which led the NCAA in shutouts (15) and allowed 13 goals all season.
 Following his senior year, Gutman earned accolades including winning the Big Ten Defensive Player of the Year, and being listed as a Hermann Trophy finalist.
 He was listed as a first-team All-American by United Soccer Coaches, and won the men's TopDrawerSoccer.com National Player of the Year Award.

 On January 4, 2019; two weeks after winning the TDS Award, Gutman won the Hermann Trophy, which is considered the most prestigious award for a college soccer player.

 Between college soccer seasons, Gutman played one season in the USL League Two, then known as the Premier Development League.
 During the 2016 PDL season, he played with Chicago Fire U-23, where he made 13 appearances, scoring two goals, and having three assists.

 Following the 2018 NCAA Division I men's soccer season, Gutman was offered a one-week trial with Scottish Premiership side Rangers starting on December 18.
 It was also reported and confirmed by a Chicago Fire team spokesperson that the club had offered him a homegrown contract with the club, which he turned down.

 Club career

 Celtic

-It was later reported that Gutman had signed a contract with Rangers' long-time rivals, Celtic.
+In January 2019, Gutman signed a contract with Rangers' long-time rivals, Celtic.
 On January 19, 2019, he played in a friendly for Celtic reserve side as a trialist in a 3–4 loss to Arbroath.

 On January 31, 2019, Celtic announced that it had signed Gutman to a three-year contract.
 He was immediately loaned to Nashville SC in the USL Championship for the 2019 season.
 Nashville rescinded their acceptance of Gutman on loan on February 2, citing Major League Soccer's disapproval of the loan.